jack850628/cropimage/README.md

   isOnFloatingWindow: false,

   /**
-   * Whether to automatically reduce the size of the output image
+   * Whether to automatically reduce the size of the output image, output image size to fit within the cropper container size
    *
    * Default: false
    */